Funding Atlas 2021

 Key Figures Relating to Publicly Funded Research in Germany

-The print and online versions of the report are supplemented by an extensive set of tables (XLS format), enabling readers to use the data reported in the DFG Funding Atlas for their own purposes.
-Key figures are also prepared for over 80 universities and presented in the at-a-glance university views.
-New interactive map views developed especially for this Funding Atlas, allow users to view publicly funded research in individual federal states and regions according to individually specified selection criteria.
+The print and online versions of the report are supplemented with an extensive range of tables (in XLS format) so that users can process and use the key figures contained in the DFG Funding Atlas for their own purposes.
+Furthermore, key figures for more than 80 HEIs are presented individually and can be displayed in summarised form using the HEI view function.
+Meanwhile interactive map views specially developed for the new Funding Atlas allow users to view publicly funded research in individual federal states and regions based on specific optional selection criteria.

 - Funding Atlas 2015

 - Link to pdf Funding Atlas 2012.
 Key Indicators for Publicly Funded Research in Germany.
 [DOI: 10.1002/9783527675500] (PDF | 36,3 MB)

 - Link to pdf Funding Ranking 2009.
 Institutions - Regions - Networks.
 (PDF | 24,0 MB)

 - Link to pdf Funding Ranking 2006.
 Institutions - Regions - Networks.
 (PDF | 5,8 MB)